CS340-21/GameGUI/Project_Proposal.md

  will have the game logic checked for correctness and camera implementation checked for usefulness by the testers (and possibly a tester program to run through many possible inputs in a short amount of time).
-The project will be implemented by using pre-existing Python libraries, like Pandas, PyAutoGUI, and PySimpleGUI, to help with the development process of the project.
+The project will be implemented by using pre-existing Python libraries, like Pandas (store data), PyAutoGUI (mouse cursor control), PyGaze (eye tracking), CV2 or SimpleCV (camera image capture), and PySimpleGUI (GUI construction), to help with the development process of the project.

  ### Team